oceanhackweek/tutorials_marine_sdm/README.md

 ## Datasets

 ### **Biological Data**
-Our dataset includes biological presence-only data of four species of sea turtles found in the Indian Ocean.
-The four species of sea turtles included in our tutorial are:
+Our area of interest is the Indian Ocean, where four species of sea turtles have been reported to occupy this area:
 - Loggerhead, *Caretta caretta*
 - Green, *Chelonia mydas*
 - Olive Ridley, *Lepidochelys olivacea*
 - Hawksbill, *Eretmochelys imbricata*

-However, for this tutorial example model, we will focus on Loggerhead sea turtles data from 2000 until 2023 sourced from the Ocean Biodiversity Information System (OBIS) via the `robis` package.
+For this tutorial, we will focus on predicting the areas occupied by Loggerhead sea turtles.
+To do this, we will use presence-only data from 2000 until present, which have been sourced from the [Ocean Biodiversity Information System (OBIS)](https://obis.org/) via the `robis` package.

 ### **Environmental Data**
 This tutorial focuses on regions in the northern Indian Sea, specifically the western Arabian Sea, Persian Gulf, Gulf of Oman, Gulf of Aden and Red Sea.
 Environmental predictor variables were sourced via the `SMDpredictor` R package and includes: